 - Check out the Events & tactics: Part 1 – Planning training module for an overview of tactics, tactics analysis tool, SWOT analysis tool, and activism plans.

 Diversity, Inclusion & Wellbeing:

 - How are you prioritising diversity and inclusion?
-Are you centring the voices of the rights holders that you are campaigning for and with?
-It might be worth brushing up on the ‘How to be a Genuine Ally’ training module and read our Participation Policy and Participation Protocol.
+Are you centring the voices of the rights holders that you are campaigning alongside?
+It might be worth brushing up on our Inclusive Language and Events Guide, ‘How to be a Genuine Ally’ training module and read our Participation Protocol.

 - Campaigning for human rights can be difficult.
 Burnout and vicarious trauma can happen and it’s important to keep a look out for the signs in yourself and your friends.
 You can check out our Sustainable Activism & Self Care guide and workshop here.
-It examines how we can better take care of ourselves as activists and what you can do to make sure your activism is sustainable!
-You can contact our free, external and confidential counselling service on 1300 361 008.
+Remember our free, external and confidential counselling service is available on 1300 361 008.

-- Do you know the finer details of everything that needs to happen before, during and after the event?
-Do you know who will provide support on all of these tasks?
+- Do you have a task list of everything that needs to happen before, during and after the event?
+Who will be responsible for these tasks?
 Is your team ready to go?

 - Have you reached out to others you’d like involved in the event / tactic?
-Can you partner with other action groups to host this event?
-Reach out to them!
+Invite other action groups to be involved!

 - Welcome to / Acknowledgement of Country: Which do you need?
 Have you organised for this to happen?

 - Check out the Events & tactics: Part 2 – Coordination training module for a location checklist, promotion/comms plan, running sheet, and more information about each step in the event organisation process.

 Approval & support: